RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - I missed this meeting due to prior commitments for another class.
 Soham and Nicole caught me up on what was discussed, which is shown below.
 - Currently working on the Design Document.
+- We went over our high-level requirements with Surya.
+He thought that they were ok, but he wanted us to be more quantitative with them so that they can be verified through testing.
 - Had a question about the LiFePo batteries, was referred to CHARMS paper since they used LiFePo batteries.
 - Surya also wanted us to mirror the paper for its formatting.

+# Design Document: February 22, 2024

+Objective: Finish writing and submitting the design document.

+- We had a similar split of the workload as the project proposal:
+    - Nicole worked on the power supply topics, the cost & schedule, the block diagram, and the physical design.
+    - Soham worked on the step down topics, the hardware portion of the control unit, and the tolerance analysis.
+    - I worked on the introduction, database topics, the software portion of the control unit, and the ethics & safety.
+- For my part on the database subsystem, I also used Figma to create a rough outline of what the website would look like.
+This image is attached in the repo.
+It's called "ECE 445 Figma Sketch.png".
+Keep in mind that this isn't the actual website, it's just what I envision it to look like.
+- For the ethics & safety, I discussed OSHA and IEEE standards.
+For the introduction, I found research online that showcased the problem that we were trying to solve.
+- We submitted the design document on time on Febrary 22nd.

 # TA Meeting: February 28, 2024